voodoo/voodoo/README.md

 # Me, me me!

-I've been a full stack developer for more than almost 15 years.
+I've been a full stack developer for more than 15 years.

 - (See my [resume](https://www.vudmaska.com/resume.html))
 - Cover letter